noahitall/PimGarden/README.md

 - Clean, minimalist card design with larger photos and names
 - Pull-down search functionality to find entities by name, phone, or email
 - Detailed interaction logs on entity detail pages
+- Camera and photo library integration for setting entity photos

 ## Development Guidelines